gatling/gatling-workshop/README.md

 > But first, we need to package this simulation into a nice jar file.
 In order to do so we'll use the gatling maven plugin :
 >
 > ```bash
-> mvn gatling:enterprisePackage
+> ./mvnw gatling:enterprisePackage
 > ```
 >
+> That just created a gatling readable package in the form of a jar file containing a bit of metadata to build a nice cloud experience.
+>
-> Nice, now we can go to our [cloud](https://cloud.gatling.io/), in the simulation tab hit **create**, enter a name for the simulation, pick the default team and hit **create new package** since you don't already have one available.
+> Nice, now we can go to our [cloud](https://cloud.gatling.io/), in the simulation tab hit **create**.
+> - Enter a name for the simulation, pick the default team and hit **create new package** since you don't already have one available.
-> Choose a name for your package, browse your laptop to the `/target/gatling-demostore-3.8.4-shaded.jar` that has been created previously.
+> - Choose a name for your package, browse your laptop to the `/target/gatling-demostore-3.8.4-shaded.jar` that has been created previously.
-> Pick the only available simulation class, the one we will be working on.
+> - Pick the only available simulation class, the one we will be working on.
-> Finally, select your favorite location.
+> - Finally, select your favorite location.
 Just so you know, our demostores are deployed in Paris, might as well be close to them but not mandatory, if you feel Japanese today follow your instincts.
-> Hit **save** to create your simulation.
+> - Hit **save** to create your simulation.
 Now it is time to give it a first go, you can click on the start simulation button.
+>
 > In about a minute or so, you'll get your graphs ready, in the meantime we can go on with the workshop !

+# Explore the DSL

 Now, usually when users browse glasses, they do not simply load the home page.
 Let's make them browse through the "all" category and click on a few items.
 Of course, they are not robots, so we'll also add artificial pauses, to make it more realistic.

-## Explore the DSL

-### Chain requests
+## Chain requests

 ```java
             scenario("Browse glasses")